 Price Tip: I highly suggest purchasing the yearly pass, especially for a family visiting multiple parks a year.
 Our pass paid for itself after just 3 parks.

 Achziv is open year-round, but depending on what you’re doing will determine the best time of year to visit.
-If you’re camping, the winter months can get quite chilly at night, so be prepared with colder temps.
+If you’re camping in Israel, the winter months can get quite chilly at night, so be prepared with colder temps.
 The summers can also be extremely hot, and we all know there’s no AC in a tent! 🙂 Spring and Fall months would be the most ideal for camping.

 If you’re heading to Achziv for a day at the beach, the summer is the best time of year to hit the beach and waters.
 There are tons of lagoons and tide pools, making the water quite warm throughout the entire year.
 It just depends on your level of comfort in water during the winter months.